mclaver-a/ft_irc/README.md

 ## **Functionality**

 <p align="justify">
-Our reference client for this project is **HexChat**, a FOSS IRC client with built-in GUI.
+Our reference client for this project is HexChat, a FOSS IRC client with built-in GUI.
   Although our server is capable of holding connections with any other client (namely nc), expect best functionality when using HexChat.
   Note-worthy HexChat behaviour:
 </p>